aliaafee/automo-ria/automo-server/README.md

 Windows Installation Notes
 --------------------------

-1) pip install win-requirements.txt, flask_graphql, graphene, graphene_sqlalchemy
+1) pip install win-requirements.txt

-2) Install weasy print as explained at https://weasyprint.readthedocs.io/en/stable/install.html
+2) Install weasy print as explained at https://weasyprint.readthedocs.io/en/stable/install.html Or use the steps below.

 Important: Following packages need to be installed in this order, or it does not work.
 Testd on Python 3.8.5 64bit